utyvert/Notes/OOP.md

 user2.name = "Tim"
 user2.score = 6;
-user2.increment = function() { //this is known as a method - not a function user2.score++;
+user2.increment = function() { // this is known as a method - not a function
+  user2.score++;
 }
 ```

 If a function is attached to an object - it is known as a 'method'.

-**Object.create**
+## Object.create

 ```
-const user3 = Object.create(null) //Object.create always creates an empty object - it has nothing to do with null
+const user3 = Object.create(null) // Object.create always creates an empty object - it has nothing to do with null - you can leave null out

 user3.name = "Eva";
 user3.score = 9;